Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Lockhart students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Lockhart students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Lockhart District Curriculum Used in Our In-Home Tutoring Programs

 The curriculum at Lockhart Independent School District emphasizes the process of building a strong foundation for students and steadily introducing increasingly complex critical thinking skills into each learning opportunity.
 The district also focuses on preparing students for college and career.
 Various career-technical programs and college preparatory programs introduce students to the experiences and expectations of learning and working after high school.
 The use of these cutting-edge tools brings education to life, engages students in active learning environments, and prepares students to live and work in a modern world that is highly dependent upon the use of technology.

 We currently cover the following Lockhart-area school district: Lockhart Independent School District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Lockhart Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor

 Lockhart Tutors Can Help Your Student Succeed